The legolizer software generates an accurate Legolized representation of any 3D model.

 Download Free 'bricks and plates' Lego Model

-The blueprints save you a lot of time.
-If you are not a highly skilled sculptor you probably have to build the sculpture multiple times without blueprints since it is difficult to come close to the optimal representation of the original 3d model.
+The Lego building instruction save you a lot of time.
+If you are not a highly skilled sculptor you probably have to build the sculpture multiple times without Lego building instruction since it is difficult to come close to the optimal representation of the original 3d model.

-Each blueprint layer - an image - shows you the exact place of the Lego bricks so you can build your sculpture in a relative short time layer by layer.
+Each Lego building instruction layer - an image - shows you the exact place of the Lego bricks so you can build your sculpture in a relative short time layer by layer.

 Interactive WebGL LEGO Viewers